ankitacoder3/Efficient-Task-Scheduler-SCHEDAY/README.md

   </br>

 ## Screenshots
-Below are few screenshots of the application on Command Prompt:
+Below are few screenshots of the SCHEDAY application:
 </br>
 1. SCHEDAY STARTING
     <BR>